 First Issue Published: Volume 1 Issue 1, 2011

-Editorial Board: Editor-in-Chief along with 11 associate editors, 19 assistant editors, 3 special issue editors, 4 book review editors, and 145 peer-reviewers View Editorial Team >
+Editorial Board: Editor-in-Chief along with 14 associate editors, 14 assistant editors, 16 copy editors, 20 advisory board members, 3 special issue editors, 4 book review editors, and 400+ peer-reviewers View Editorial Team >

 “The Journal of International Students provides an intellectual forum for both scholars and practitioners in the age of global higher education without borders.
 It helps make schools more inclusive and effective for international students around the world.”
 Prof. Jaekyung Lee, Ph.D., Professor and former Dean of Education, University at Buffalo, The State University of New York, USA